-- A valid Form A poison licence number. - A valid psychotropic substance import authorisation number. - A valid approval to import therapeutic products containing psychotropic substances.

-11. Upon actual importation, importers are required to make an Inward Declaration showing the correct description and quantities of each consignment made electronically through TradeNet.
-Shipping documents such as the Bill of Lading/Airway Bill and invoice are also required.

-12. The various fees related to registration of products/devices and importer's licences are published on HSA's website.

-13. There are no deposit or advance payment requirements associated with the issuance of licences.
+- A valid Form A poison licence number or a valid importer's licence for therapeutic products; and. - A valid psychotropic substance import authorisation number or a valid approval to import therapeutic products containing psychotropic substances. - 11.
+Upon actual importation, importers are required to make an Inward Declaration showing the correct description and quantities of each consignment made electronically through TradeNet.
+Shipping documents such as the Bill of Lading/Airway Bill and invoice are also required. - 12.
+The various fees related to registration of products/devices and importer's licences are published on HSA's website. - 13.
+There are no deposit or advance payment requirements associated with the issuance of licences.